-Properties are repossessed where the borrower either (i) voluntarily surrenders the property or (ii) the Group takes legal repossession due to non repayment of the loan facility.
-The Group will seek to maximise the proceeds from the sales of repossessed properties with a view to extinguishing the outstanding loan facility.
+Properties are repossessed where the borrower either (i) voluntarily surrenders the property or (ii) the Group and Company takes legal repossession due to non repayment of the loan facility.
+The Group and Company will seek to maximise the proceeds from the sales of repossessed properties with a view to extinguishing the outstanding loan facility.
 The following tables outline the main movements in this category during the year.

-Stock of repossessions 31 December 2012 31 December 2011
+Group 31 Decem ber 2012 31 December er 2011

 Balance Balance

-Number outstanding Number outstanding
+Stock of repossessions Number outstanding Number outstanding

+€m €m

-Residential repossessions €m €m
+Residential repossessions

 ROI:

 Owner occupier 255 68 191 50

 Buy-to-let 138 33 83 21

 Commercial 31 17 19 15

-UK: - -
+UK:

 Owner occupier 5 1 7 1

 Buy-to-let 94 16 141 24

 Total 523 135 441 111

 Repossessed assets are sold as soon as practicable, with proceeds offset against any outstanding indebtedness.
-These assets which total €51m at 31 December 2012 (31 December 2011: €52m) are included within other assets in the statement of financial position.
+These assets which total €51m for the Group at 31 December 2012 (31 December 2011: €52m) are included within other assets in the statement of financial position.